triestpa/Police-Analysis-Python/README.md

 - Contraband Found
 - Stop Outcome

-Most states do not have data available for every field, but there is enough overlap between the data sets to provide a foundation for some very interesting analysis.
+Most states do not have data available for every field, but there is enough overlap between the data sets to provide a solid foundation for some very interesting analysis.

 # 0 - Getting Started

 We'll start with analyzing the data set for Vermont.
 We're looking at Vermont first for a few reasons.

-1. The Vermont dataset is small enough to be manageble, at only 283,285	traffic stops (compared to the Texas dataset for instance, which contains data on almost 24 million stops).
+1. The Vermont dataset is small enough to be very manageable, at only 283,285 traffic stops (compared to the Texas data set, for instance, which contains records on almost 24 million stops).
 2. There is not much missing data, as all eleven fields mentioned above are covered.
 3. Vermont is 94% white, but is also in a part of the country known for being fairly liberal (disclaimer - I grew up in the Boston area, and I've spent a quite a bit of time in Vermont).
-Many in this area consider their state very progressive and would like to believe that their local institutions are not terribly prone to systemic racism.
-It will be interesting to determine if the data reflects this view.
+Many in this area consider their state very progressive and would like to believe that their state institutions are not terribly prone to systemic racism.
+It will be interesting to determine if the data validates this view.

 ### 0.0 - Download Datset